InMediCode/sram-axs-charger/README.md

 | 4   | D-       | Unused |
 | 5   | VBUS     | Connected to +5V |

+So it's important to use a MC002 USB-C breakout board with 5V on the right side and GND on the left side.

 ---
+⚠️ Stop here if you don't have advanced soldering skills and know what you are doing!

 ## ⚡ USB-C Conversion